Joe-Koch/lds-lgbt-streamlit/README.md

 The data for the visualization was produced with a dagster pipeline from (this repo.)[https://github.com/Joe-Koch/mormon-queer-analysis]

-This streamlit app is deployed for free with streamlit share.
+This streamlit app is deployed for free with (streamlit share)[https://share.streamlit.io/].